structureddynamics/OSF-Ontologies-Management-Tool/README.md

                                                    slower depending on the size of the created ontology.
 --load-force-reload="[BOOL]"            (optional) Default is false.
 If true, it means all the ontologies
-                                                   will be deleted and reloaded/re-indexed in structWSF
+                                                   will be deleted and reloaded/re-indexed in structWSF --global-perm-create="[BOOL]"           (optional) Default is false.
+If true, it means that the ontology that will be created will have global create permissions --global-perm-read="[BOOL]"           (optional) Default is true.
+If true, it means that the ontology that will be read will have global create permissions --global-perm-update="[BOOL]"           (optional) Default is false.
+If true, it means that the ontology that will be update will have global create permissions --global-perm-delete="[BOOL]"           (optional) Default is delete.
+If true, it means that the ontology that will be created will have global create permissions
 ```